United States–Zambia relations

-The diplomatic relationship between the United States of America and Zambia can be characterized as warm and cooperative.
+The diplomatic relationship between the United States and Zambia can be characterized as warm and cooperative.
 Relations are based on their shared experiences as British colonies, both before, after and during the struggle for independence.
 Several U.S. administrations cooperated closely with Zambia's first president, Kenneth Kaunda, in hopes of facilitating solutions to the conflicts in Rhodesia (Zimbabwe), Angola, and Namibia.
 The United States works closely with the Zambian Government to defeat the HIV/AIDS pandemic that is ravaging Zambia, to promote economic growth and development, and to effect political reform needed to promote responsive and responsible government.
 The United States is also supporting the government's efforts to root out corruption.
 Zambia is a beneficiary of the African Growth and Opportunity Act (AGOA).
 The U.S. Government provides a variety of technical assistance and other support that is managed by the Department of State, U.S. Agency for International Development, Millennium Challenge Account (MCA) Threshold Program, Centers for Disease Control and Prevention, Department of Treasury, Department of Defense, and Peace Corps.
 The majority of U.S. assistance is provided through the President's Emergency Plan for AIDS Relief (PEPFAR), in support of the fight against HIV/AIDS.

-In addition to supporting development projects, the United States has provided considerable emergency food aid during periods of drought and flooding through the World Food Program (WFP) and is a major contributor to refugee programs in Zambia through the UN High Commission for Refugees and other agencies.
+In addition to supporting development projects, the United States has provided considerable emergency food aid during periods of drought and flooding through the World Food Programme (WFP) and is a major contributor to refugee programs in Zambia through the UN High Commission for Refugees and other agencies.

 According to the 2012 U.S. Global Leadership Report, 59% of Zambians approve of U.S. leadership, with 30% disapproving and 11% uncertain.

 On 14 October 2020, the US government pledged to implement a five-year development assistance and program in Zambia worth $1.9 billion.
 The five-year strategy is said to focus on education, health, economic development, and democratic governance.